cabforum/servercert/docs/EVG.md

 (C)        Approve EV Certificate Requests submitted by a Certificate Requester.

+11.8.2.
 Acceptable Methods of Verification – Name, Title and Agency

 Acceptable methods of verification of the name, title, and agency status of the Contract Signer and the Certificate Approver include the following.

-(1)        **Name and Title:  ** The CA MAY verify the name and title of the Contract Signer and the Certificate Approver by any appropriate method designed to provide reasonable assurance that a person claiming to act in such a role is in fact the named person designated to act in such role **.**
+(1)        **Name and Title:** The CA MAY verify the name and title of the Contract Signer and the Certificate Approver by any appropriate method designed to provide reasonable assurance that a person claiming to act in such a role is in fact the named person designated to act in such role.

-(2)        **Agency:  ** The CA MAY verify the agency of the Contract Signer and the Certificate Approver by:
+(2)        **Agency:**  The CA MAY verify the agency of the Contract Signer and the Certificate Approver by:

 (A) Contacting the Applicant using a Verified Method of Communication for the Applicant, and obtaining confirmation that the Contract Signer and/or the Certificate Approver, as applicable, is an employee;